GUIDELINES AND RESTRICTIONS

 - Your drivers must be appropriately licensed.
 Some vehicles require a special licence, for example 6 tonne trucks require a LR licence to drive.
 Check with your vehicle hire company and the RTA.

-- Your drivers must not have a blood alcohol level over the legal limit.
+- Your drivers must not have a blood alcohol level over the legal limit or be under the influence of drugs.
 Breath testing may occur at start and end areas.

-- If you have a flatbed truck and participants standing on the tray, you must implement railings or barriers to prohibit people from falling off the edges.
+- f you have a flatbed truck and participants standing on the tray, you must either implement railings or barriers to prohibit people from falling off the edges or secure participants to a solid structure with appropriate safety harnesses.
+Please contact the Parade Team for further information.

 - Any decorations, lighting/sound systems or staging must be safely secured onto your vehicle.